 Severability.
 If any provision of this Agreement is for any reason held to be invalid, illegal or unenforceable, the remaining provisions of this Agreement will be unimpaired, and the invalid, illegal or unenforceable provision will be replaced by a valid, legal and enforceable provision that comes closest to the intention of the Parties underlying the original provision.

 Governing Law.
-This Agreement will be governed by and construed and enforced in accordance with the laws of the State of North Carolina without regard to its conflict of laws principles that would result in the application of another jurisdiction’s laws.
+This Agreement will be governed by and construed and enforced in accordance with the laws of the State of Delaware without regard to its conflict of laws principles that would result in the application of another jurisdiction’s laws.

 Equitable Remedies.
 Each Party acknowledges and agrees that a violation, breach or threatened breach by such Party of any of the rights, duties or obligations under Section 5 (Confidentiality) or Section 6 (Intellectual Property Rights) of this Agreement would cause the other Party irreparable harm for which monetary damages would not be an adequate remedy and that, in the event of such breach or threatened breach, the other Party will be entitled to equitable relief, including in a restraining order, an injunction, specific performance and any other relief that may be available from any court of competent jurisdiction, without any requirement to post a bond or other security, or to prove actual damages or that monetary damages are not an adequate remedy.